New criminal, civil trials in state courts postponed, administrative judge says

 Family Court proceedings, bench trials and criminal arraignments will be unaffected by the order, officials said.

-The U.S. Eastern District Court will continue to host new civil and criminals trials at the discretion of trial judges, said Gene Corcoran, a spokesman for the district.
+The U.S. Eastern District Court will continue to host new civil and criminal trials at the discretion of trial judges, said Gene Corcoran, a spokesman for the district.

 A memo issued last week by Chief Judge Roslynn R. Mauskopf mandates that all detainees scheduled to appear in federal court, including those from the Nassau and Suffolk County detention centers, be screened to determine their body temperature.
 Detainees with a temperature exceeding 100.4 should not be produced in court, the memo states.